jarvismayur/Cipher_Craftt/docs/source/introduction.rst

 Installation
 ------------

-You can install CipherCraft directly from `PyPI <https://pypi.org/project/cipher-craftt/>`_:
+You can install CipherCrafttdirectly from `PyPI <https://pypi.org/project/cipher-craftt/>`_:

 .. code-block:: bash